vishkanzz/vishkanzz/README.md

 🔬 Research Interests: Computational modeling, statistical learning, and cognitive flexibility.

-💻 Tech & Tools: Python, MATLAB, Machine Learning, Neuropixels data analysis.
+💻 Tech & Tools: Python, MATLAB, Machine Learning.

 <!--
 **vishkanzz/vishkanzz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.